Police and Emergency Service Reforms

 Professor Mazerolle recognised in her final report that two other commissions of inquiry - the Commission of Inquiry relating to the Crime and Corruption Commission, by the Honourable Tony Fitzgerald AC QC and the Honourable Alan Wilson QC, and the independent Commission of Inquiry into Queensland Police Service responses to domestic and family violence - were also underway and had intersecting terms of reference, extensive resources and coercive powers which informed the scope of work and Terms of Reference.

-The Queensland Government’s response to the Mazerolle Review is yet to be finalised.
+Queensland Police considered and integrated the intent of these recommendations into the implementation of other DFV-related recommendations, where appropriate.
 Visit Independent review into investigations of police-related deaths and DFV deaths in Queensland for more information.

 Forensic DNA Testing